legenduzair/bulk-empire-MS1/README.md

 - [All pages](https://github.com/legenduzair/bulk-empire-MS1/blob/main/documentation/screenshots/balsamiq-mobile.jpg)

 ## Color Scheme
 When choosing the color scheme for the website, I wanted to make sure it gave an stylish appearance that made the foreground content stand out from the background content.
-For this reason, I picked shades of orange, grey and white across the whole site using [HTML Color Codes](https://htmlcolorcodes.com/).
+For this reason, I picked shades of orange, grey, white and black across the whole site using [HTML Color Codes](https://htmlcolorcodes.com/).
+Hex values were used when picking black, white and grey shades and the rgba color model was used when picking the shade of orange.

+## Typography
+There were two fonts that were used throughout the website:
+ - Roboto
+ - Bree Serif
+Sans-serif is also listed in the CSS file as a backup to the primary fonts used.
+These choice of fonts were used as they complement each other very well as noted in Google Fonts.

 ## Features